Print-ready cheat sheet

 Wizard exercises: dbt_run against the user's dev schema (dev_lab_user_N).
 No additional prompt - the previous step's request kicks off the materialize.

-Scenario 4 - Choose your path
+Scenario 4 - three paths

 Scenario 4 - Broken Model from a Source Column Rename